fieldtrip/website/tutorial/coregistration_opm.md

 ## Introduction

-_Introduction to the tutorial and dataset.
-This should include

 - What will you learn from this tutorial?
 - What does this tutorial expect as background understanding or skills?